SSWConsulting/SSW.Rules.Content/rules/if-communication-is-not-simple-call-the-person-instead-of-im/rule.md

 Example:

 ::: greybox
-**Scott:**  Did you say to me, you would contact Tiago on Skype to do it collaboratively... rather than email?
+**Scott:**  Did you say to me, you would contact Mike on Teams to do it collaboratively... rather than email?

-**Dave:**  I agreed I'll contact them over Skype as suggested by Drew
+**Dave:**  I agreed I'll contact them over Teams as suggested by Sophie

 **Scott:**  Isn't that what I just said? (and you said you were sending emails)